 If a case of Erb’s Palsy was preventable but your doctor made a critical error, contact Rosenberg, Minc, Falkoff & Wolff, LLP today to discuss your case.
 We are equipped to help you pursue a legal action for medical malpractice to pursue justice for your child.

 How Do I Know If My Child Has Erb’s Palsy?

 Erb’s Palsy is a type of birth injury that occurs when the nerves in a child’s shoulder are pulled or dislocated.
 This group of nerves is called the brachial plexus.
 When there is extreme stress on these nerves, the arm can be partially or completely paralyzed.
 Erb’s palsy requires extensive treatment and care.
 When an injury occurs, and your child is left with an unexpected medical condition, the stress and fear about the future can be difficult and overwhelming.

 In all of these cases, the doctor needs to manually adjust the baby’s position.
 If your doctor did not use the accepted standard of care in a difficult birth, using too much force, the baby can be permanently injured.
-Initially, it may not be obvious that the brachial plexus has been damaged, but as the weeks pass the symptoms become evident, which include:

 Many cases of Erb’s Palsy are preventable.
 If a mother has an unusual pelvic shape or the baby is born late, your obstetrician is aware of the types of difficulties that could be encountered in giving birth.
 If your doctor missed warning signs or your baby was treated with too much force during birth, you may have a valid medical malpractice case.
 Take note that you have limited time in which to file a lawsuit under the New York statute of limitations.